Tips About Polishing Porcelain Tiles

 By Troy Cantini

-Porcelain tiles often come with a polished look to them.
-This polished look can be either to a baked on glazed finish or else the natural porcelain tiles were polished in the factory.
-Trying to replicate the factory polishing procedures is usually next to impossible even for professional stone restoration contractors.
+Porcelain tiles often come from the factory with a polished look to them.
+This polished look can be either to a baked on glazed finish or else they were through body porcelain tiles that were polished in the factory.
+Trying to replicate this polished factory finish is usually next to impossible even for professional stone restoration contractors.
+Porcelain tiles are extremely hard tiles and normal stone restoration and polishing procedure do not apply to porcelain tiles.

 Glazed porcelain tiles have a factory installed glaze put on them which is similar to normal glazed ceramic tiles.
 Glazed ceramic and porcelain tiles will have the same basic characteristics in that they are easy to clean and maintain due to the extremely dense and non porous glazed finish.
 The glazed finish will never need to be polished and the tiles will retain their glazed finish for the life of the tiles.
 Glazed porcelain tiles do not typically have defects in them that make people want to polish them.